-Overfeeding fish is one of the most common root causes of many problems in the aquarium fish keeping.
+Overfeeding fish is one of the most common causes of many problems in the aquarium fish keeping.
 The following are some of the main reason why we should avoid overfeeding fish.

-1. Fish can die directly from eating too much food from digestive problem.
+1. Fish can die directly from overeating.

 In most cases, they will eat more than they need in a short amount of time.
 In the wild, it is not a problem since they will stop eating before they start to feel too uncomfortable.